-142 The developer shall produce development security documentation.
-Content and presentation of evidence elements 143 The development security documentation shall: Describe all the physical, procedural, personnel, and other security measures that are necessary to protect the confidentiality and integrity of the TOE design and implementation in its development environment.
-Provide evidence that these security measures are followed during the development and maintenance of the TOE.
-144 The evidence shall justify that the security measures provide the necessary level of protection to maintain the confidentiality and integrity of the TOE.
-Evaluator actions elements 145 The evaluator shall confirm that the: Information provided meets all requirements for content and presentation of evidence Security measures are being applied 5.4.3 AVA_VLA.4 Highly Resistant Developer actions elements 146 The developer shall: Perform a vulnerability analysis.
-Provide vulnerability analysis documentation.
-Content and presentation of evidence elements 147 The documentation shall: Describe the analysis of the TOE deliverables performed to search for ways in which a user can violate the TSP.
-Describe the disposition of identified vulnerabilities.
-Show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE.
-Justify that the TOE, with the identified vulnerabilities, is resistant to obvious penetration attacks.
+The developer shall produce development security documentation.

+- The development security documentation shall: - Describe all the physical, procedural, personnel, and other security measures that are necessary to protect the confidentiality and integrity of the TOE design and implementation in its development environment. - Provide evidence that these security measures are followed during the development and maintenance of the TOE. - The evidence shall justify that the security measures provide the necessary level of protection to maintain the confidentiality and integrity of the TOE.

+Evaluator actions elements

+- The evaluator shall confirm that the:

+- Information provided meets all requirements for content and presentation of evidence

+- Security measures are being applied

+5.4.3 AVA_VLA.4 Highly Resistant

+Developer actions elements

+- 145 The developer shall:

+- Perform a vulnerability analysis.

+- Provide vulnerability analysis documentation.

+- 146 The documentation shall: - Describe the analysis of the TOE deliverables performed to search for ways in which a user can violate the TSP. - Describe the disposition of identified vulnerabilities. - Show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE. - Justify that the TOE, with the identified vulnerabilities, is resistant to obvious penetration attacks.